Copyright © 2016

 "Sergeant, are you trying to sell off His Majesties property in a time of war?
 I'll have you strung up and whipped for this and then have you placed in the front line of the next advance.
 Do you not know who you are talking to Sergeant?"

 "Don't you go Sir-ring me Sergeant.
 You are in flagrant disobedience of Army Regulations.
 I will see you court marshalled for this.
 Drum Sergeant Marking has the full approval of General Wellesley to have the extra tent to provide accommodations for important visitors, to wit, Mister Cruikshank who is a valuable member of His Majesties Government.
 If I were you Sergeant, I would make myself very scarce and forget you ever had a tent on your shelves.
 I would also make sure that the Drum Sergeant had another four good chairs instead of one measly stool fit only for a child's nursery.
 Do you understand Sergeant?"

 "Yes Sir, very good Sir.
 I will arrange better chairs for the Drum Sergeant Sir."

 The Sergeant smartly saluted and almost ran from the quartet.
 They only hoped he was well out of earshot when they broke up laughing.
-O'Malley turned to Captain Sharpe.
+O'Rourke turned to Captain Grey.

-"Well Mister Sharpe, you aint lost none of your roar I see.
+"Well Mister Grey, you aint lost none of your roar I see.
 Bloody cheeky sod.
 I hope he sleeps badly tonight."